Parents As Partners

 When choosing Manorcroft Nursery you commit to becoming involved in helping and every family is expected to undertake a job termly.
 These jobs vary and include getting involved in cleaning the nursery, undertaking some maintenance, looking after the nursery garden, creating the nursery newsletter or opting to join the fundraising team.

 Both year 1 and year 2 parents are very wlcome to help at nursery sessions after their child's first half term.
-Please speak to Sharon or Jackie to arrange a convenient date.
+Please speak to Sharon to arrange a convenient date.
 Most parents have found that they enjoy helping at these sessions and it enables them to learn more about the needs of small children.

 Children enjoy it when it is their parent's turn to help, even though some show off a bit.